benbahrenburg/benCoding.QuickLook/README.md

 <h2>Setup</h2>

 * Download the latest release from the [dist folder](https://github.com/benbahrenburg/benCoding.QuickLook/tree/master/dist)  or you can build it yourself.
-* Install the bencoding.dictionary module.
+* Install the bencoding.quicklook module.
 If you need help here is a "How To" [guide](https://wiki.appcelerator.org/display/guides/Configuring+Apps+to+Use+Modules).
 * You can now use the module via the commonJS require method, example shown below.

 <pre><code>